 (Being the last train is a participial phrase that acts as an adjective modifying the pronoun it.)

-- I heard terrified screaming for help in my dream.
+- We heard terrified screaming for help in the park.

 - We could hear the distant howling of a wolf.